This article will help you read and understand your bone marrow pathology report.

-by Rosemarie Tremblay-LeMay MD MSc FRCPC, reviewed on April 7, 2020
+by Rosemarie Tremblay-LeMay MD MSc FRCPC, reviewed by our Patient Partners on August 5, 2020

 A bone marrow pathology report is medical document prepared for you by a pathologist.
 This article will help you understand the basic information described in a typical bone marrow pathology report.
 It is not meant to provide information about a specific diagnosis.